-FMCSA issued a temporary waiver for some commercial vehicle drivers to address disruptions in licensing and other requirements as a result of the COVID-19 pandemic.
-The waiver was extended on Sept.
-18th through the end of the year.
+FMCSA continues waivers for some commercial vehicle drivers to address disruptions in licensing and other requirements as a result of the COVID-19 pandemic.
+The waiver was extended on December 15th, 2020 and is effective through February 28, 2021.

 Drug & Alcohol Testing